LiveHelperChat/doc/docs/javascript-arguments.md

     theme: 1,           // Set theme | Optional
     domain : 'livehelperchat.com', // Domain, if you provide domain chat will work including subdomains | Optional bot_id : 5,          // Set bot ID for this chat | Optional
-    kcw : false,         // While chatting in the widget customer opens popup of the same chat.
+    triger_id : 5,       // Set trigger ID as argument.
+Usefull in case of testing or some fancy scenarios :) Trigger has to have checked `Can be passed as argument` kcw : false,         // While chatting in the widget customer opens popup of the same chat.
 Should we keep chat in the widget? default - false | Optional

     // Read next section about callback function